mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/licensing/add/index.md

 <p class="message--note"><strong>NOTE: </strong>An administrator must add licenses to Kommander.</p>

-From the Kommander UI, complete the following steps:
+From the DKP UI, complete the following steps:

 1. Select **Global** in the workspace header drop-down.